Afrikaner Broederbond: Origins

-The emergence of the Broederbond took place amidst the backdrop of a rise in Afrikaner nationalism as a result of the Second Boer War (1899-1902), which saw the British annex the South African Republic and the Orange Free State.
+The emergence of the Broederbond took place amidst the backdrop of a rise in Afrikaner nationalism as a result of the Second Boer War (1899–1902), which saw the British annex the South African Republic and the Orange Free State.
 During the conflict, the British deployed scorched earth tactics against the Boers, destroying Boer farms and interning captured Boer non-combatants in concentration camps, where roughly 27,000 Boers died.
 The war was brought to end by the Treaty of Vereeniging, which though generous in its terms was seen by the Boers as deeply humiliating.
 The anglicisation policies of British administrator Lord Milner was also a major source of resentment amongst the Afrikaners.
 These developments led to an increase in nationalistic sentiments amongst Afrikaners, leading to the formation of the Broederbond and the National Party.

 The National Party had been established in 1914 by Afrikaner nationalists.
 They first came to power in 1924.
 Ten years later, its leader J. B. M. Hertzog and Jan Smuts of the South African Party merged their parties to form the United Party.
 This angered a contingent of hardline nationalists under D. F. Malan, who broke away to form the Purified National Party.
 By the time World War II broke out, resentment towards the British had not subsided.
 Malan's party opposed South Africa's entry into the war on the side of the British; some of its members wanted to support Nazi Germany.
 Jan Smuts had commanded British Army forces in the East African theater of the First World War and was amenable to backing the Allies a second time.
 This was the spark Afrikaner nationalism needed.
 Hertzog, who was in favour of neutrality, resigned from the United Party when a narrow majority in his cabinet backed Smuts.
 He started the Afrikaner Party which would amalgamate later with D.F.
-Malan's ’'Purified National Party'’ to become the force that would take over South African politics for the next 46 years, until majority rule and Nelson Mandela's election in 1994.
+Malan's "Purified National Party" to become the force that would take over South African politics for the next 46 years, until majority rule and Nelson Mandela's election in 1994.

+In 1945, Smuts denounced the Broederbond as a fascist organization and ordered South African civil servants and state schoolteachers to either forfeit their Broederbond membership immediately or resign from their jobs.